Inequalities for generalized matrix function and inner product: Some Triangle inequalities

-To end this paper, we present a new proof of inequality (\ref{eeq22}) and (\ref{eeq23}), which can be viewed as a generalization of the method in \cite[p.
-31]{Zhang11}, and then we also provide some new angle inequalities.
+In this section, we present an intuitive proof of inequalities (\ref{eeq22}) and (\ref{eeq23}).
+Our method can be viewed as a further development of that in \cite[p.
+31]{Zhang11}, and allows us to provide some other angle inequalities.

-\begin{proof}[Proof of Theorem~\ref{thm41}] We here only prove (\ref{eeq23}), since (\ref{eeq22}) can be proved in a slight similar way.
-Because the desireed inequality involves only three vectors $u,v$ and $w$, we may focus on the subspace spaned by $u,v$ and $w$, which has dimension at most $3$.
+\begin{proof}[Proof of Theorem~\ref{thm41}] We here only prove (\ref{eeq23}) since (\ref{eeq22}) can be proved in a similar way.
+Because the desired inequality involves only three vectors $u,v$ and $w$, we may focus on the subspace spanned by $u,v$ and $w$, which has dimension at most $3$.
 We may further choose an orthonormal basis (a unit vector in the case of dimension one) of this subspace $\mathrm{Span}\{u,v,w\}$.
 Assume that $u,v $ and $w$ have coordinate vectors $x,y$ and $z$ under this basis, respectively.
-Then the desired inequality holds if and only if it holds for complex vectors $x,y$ and $z$ with the standard product
+Then the desired inequality holds if and only if it holds for complex vectors $x,y$ and $z$ with the standard inner product